West Elm's Warehouse Sale ends today, so start shopping your discounted furniture favorites ASAP | CNN Underscored

 Rockville Coffee Table (starting at $119.99, originally $249; westelm.com)

-This round coffee table not only has two levels of open storage, but mixes tempered glass, industrial metal and walnut-finished wood for added dimension.
+This round coffee table not only has two levels of open storage, but it also mixes tempered glass, industrial metal and walnut-finished wood for added dimension.

 Reverse Applique Quilt & Sham Set (starting at $274.55, originally $289; westelm.com)